-What Are Sugar Alcohols — and Are They Safe?
+What Are Sugar Alcohols, and Are They Good or Bad for You?

 Sugar alcohols are sweet organic chemical compounds commonly used as a sugar substitute.
-Because sugar alcohols don’t impact blood sugar in the same way regular sugar does, they can be beneficial to individuals who are looking to control their blood sugar levels.
-Sugar alcohols are often marketed as “low-carb” or “sugar-free.”
+Because they don’t impact blood sugar in the same way regular sugar does, they can be beneficial to individuals who are looking to control their blood sugar levels or intake.
+Products that include them are often marketed as “low-carb” or “sugar-free.”

-Here’s what you need to know about sugar alcohols — and whether these sugar substitutes are right for you.
+Here’s what you need to know about sugar alcohols — and whether or not these sugar substitutes are right for you.

 “Sugar alcohols are sugar substitutes used as sweeteners in a variety of products, such as candy and gum,” says Natalie Allen, MS, RD, an instructor of biomedical sciences at Missouri State University.

-Technically, sugar alcohols are part of a group of short-chain carbohydrates known as fermentable oligosaccharides, disaccharides, monosaccharides, and polyols — a.k.a.
+Technically, they’re part of a group of short-chain carbohydrates known as fermentable oligosaccharides, disaccharides, monosaccharides, and polyols — a.k.a.
 FODMAPs.
 (Sugar alcohols are part of the “P” — polyols.)